PahEmprender/dotent-ddd-template/README.md

 ## Key Interfaces and Utilities

-The following sections detail the interfaces and utilities provided by this package, their purposes, and justifications for inclusion.
+The following sections detail the interfaces and utilities provided by this template, their purposes, and justifications for inclusion.
 These components are designed to be generic and reusable while enforcing DDD principles.

 ### Domain Layer